 The State Development and Redevelopment Plan, which reaffirms the original 1992 State Plan, was adopted by the New Jersey State Planning Commission on March 1, 2001.
 The Plan seeks to implement the eight State Plan Goals resulting from the State Planning Act of 1985 through a series of statewide policies and the State Plan Policy Map.
 According to the current map, Palmyra Borough, Riverton Borough, Cinnaminson Township, Riverside Township, Delanco Township, Beverly City, Edgewater Park Township, Willingboro Township and Burlington City are completely within the Metropolitan Planning Area (PA 1).
-Delran Township is mostly within the Metropolitan Planning Area (PA 1).
-Delran Township is located in the Suburban Planning Area (PA 2).
-Burlington Township is within the Metropolitan Planning Area (PA 2) and Park Planning Area.
+Delran Township is mostly within the Metropolitan Planning Area, apart for the area east of Bridgeboro Road, which is located in the Suburban Planning Area (PA 2).
+Burlington Township is within the Metropolitan Planning Area (PA 1), Suburban Planning Area (PA 2) and Park Planning Area.
 Florence Township is split between Suburban Planning Area (PA 2) and Rural Planning Area (PA 4).
 There are six designated centers, in the Corridor, which were set to expire in June 2020: 1) Palmyra-Riverton-East Riverton; 2) Beverly-Delanco-Edgewater Park; 3) Burlington; 4) Riverside-Cambridge; 5) Willingboro-Edgewater Park; and 6) Florence-Roebling, as shown on Map 2 (Appendix 2).
 Any changes to the State Plan map will be proposed during future discussions with the Office of Planning Advocacy.